 - Each course earns one course credit (equal to four (4) semester hours). - For successful completion of course work, students abroad may transfer up to a maximum of 4.5 course credits for one semester (up to 9 course credits for the year) and may not take fewer than 4 course credits per semester.
-To take more than 4.5 credits per semester, a student must petition to overload by contacting the Center for Global Study and Engagement.
+To take more than 4.5 credits per semester, a student must petition the Academic Program and Standards Committee.
 If a student registers for more than the maximum courses allowed without permission from the committee, the on-campus coordinator, their academic advisor at Dickinson, and the Center for Global Study and Engagement, the course credit will not transfer. - Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
-Exceptions include classes that focus on the culture and/or history of the country in which the student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson.
+Exceptions include classes that focus on the culture and/or history of the country in which the student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - The Chinese language courses, the culture course, and other regular courses taught by faculty at Peking University will appear with titles on the Dickinson transcript.
+To get Dickinson credit, your grade has to be the equivalent of a Dickinson "C" or higher (2.00 on a 4.00 scale, at least a "60" out of a 100 point scale at Beida).
+Those that receive a grade of "C" or better will receive a "T" on their transcript.
+The "T" will signify earned credit.
+However, the grade that is earned in the class will not appear on the Dickinson College Transcript.
+Grades earned for the culture course and the spring internship will be calculated in the Dickinson GPA. - Must be taken for a grade; pass/fail courses are not allowed.